-A font in which the width of a character cell varies font, proportional with the width of the character.
+font, proportional A font in which the width of a character cell varies with the width of the character.
 For example, /i/ takes less space to print than /m/.
 Using proportional fonts generally increases the readability of printed documents, giving text a typeset appearance.

-The thickness of the lines making up a character.
-For font weight example, "bold" and "light" are different font weights.

-font width The measurement of the width of a character cell in dots.
+font weight The thickness of the lines making up a character.
+For example, font width The measurement of the width of a character cell in dots.